Current Number of NFL Teams

 The limited number of NFL games result in a big game each week.

-Instant replays, plays of the week, bloopers, and all the media around the NFL has helped to expand the popularity of the game as well as increase ad revenue.
+There are a few factors that have helped the NFL expand in popularity.
+A few include instant replays, plays of the week, bloopers, and media.
+All of this has also helped increase ad revenue.
 This revenue has, in turn, allowed the league to expand into new cities and even world-wide game sites.
 There are even NFL games played each year in Mexico and London.

 Television revenue is shared among all NFL teams.
-This allows small towns like Green Bay to stay financially competitive these many years.
-The expansion of television coverage and associated advertising revenue has allowed the NFL to expand to its current number of teams.
+This has allowed small towns like Green Bay to stay financially competitive.
+Television coverage and associated advertising revenue have allowed the NFL to expand to what it is today.